kapilsarkar/NAMASTE--REACT/EPISODE-03-LAYING THE FONDATION/ASSIGNMENT/readme.md

-### Namaste React Web Series by Akshay Saini Sir.

-### Episode 03 - Laying the Foundation Coding Assignment.
+### Episode 03 - Laying the Foundation Coding Assignment ➡️ .

 ### Create a Nested header Element using React.createElement(h1,h2,h3 inside a div with class "title")